isomerpages/ncss-pc/index.md

       id: infopic
       image: /images/homepage/PC_Quote_white.jpg
       alt: Tharman Shanmugaratnam
+      description: “We're really developing a community of respect.
+Where we value the effort and contribution that every individual brings.
+Where we rise together..”
+      button: Read more
+      url: /who-we-are/what-we-do/
   - infopic:
       title: Make A Difference
       description: There are many ways you can support our benefitting organisations –